-An analysis of American Community Survey data from 2007 found statistically significant disparities in earnings from and entry into self employment for women and minorities in the Commonwealth after controlling for education, age, wealth, and other variables as compared to nonminority males.
+An analysis of 2007 American Community Survey data from the US Census Bureau found statistically significant disparities in earnings from and entry into self employment for women and minorities in the Commonwealth after controlling for education, age, wealth, and other variables as compared to nonminority males.
 The percentage of the self-employed nonminority males was close to two times that of self-employed African Americans, Hispanic Americans, and women.
 After controlling for education, age, wealth, and other determinants of self-employment, there were generally statistically significant differences for entry into self-employment for African Americans, Hispanic Americans, Asian Americans, and women for all industries except construction.

-FINDING 7-6: Private Sector Commercial Construction Evidence
+FINDING 9-6: Private Sector Commercial Construction Evidence